The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 ## Practice

 In groups, design a schema for one of the following.
-Follow the three-step process, then translate your design to SQL.
+Follow the four-step process, then translate your design to SQL.
 Be ready to explain every structural decision in terms of normalization.

 - An online store (users, products, orders, order items)
 - A photo-sharing app with comments (users, photos, comments)